BeardedVagabond/combat_cpp/README.md

 Last but not least, please report any bugs you find!
 Any and all feedback is always welcome as I plan to continue casual improvements of this.

 Note: Enemy names and any references are meant simply as a tribute to stories I have enjoyed in the past.
 I will gladly modify as required should anyone have any issues with it

+Note: The majority of rules are based on this source: https://roll20.net/compendium/dnd5e/CategoryIndex%3ARules#content